|||

 Why a New Arts Center?

 For years, the Arts Council has operated out of BASE, where we rent an office and a multipurpose classroom.
 While we are grateful for BASE and its support, we’ve outgrown the limitations of a single classroom and the lack of a dedicated venue space for larger programs and visiting artists.
 Our new building will feature five classrooms, expanding our capacity for workshops, classes, and programming.
-Additionally, it will provide dedicated spaces for community gatherings and creative exploration.
+Additionally, it will provide dedicated spaces for youth programming, community gatherings and creative exploration.

 What’s Planned?